You are considered homeless if you

 The Housing Advisor may require you to provide documentation which will assist your case.

 - Proof of identity (e.g. passport, driving licence)

 You may be invited in for an appointment with a Housing Advisor to complete a Full Housing Assessment.
 This assessment will support the development of your Personalised Housing Plan (PHP).

 In this plan you will be given actions to do to relieve your homelessness.
 These actions will be agreed by you with your Housing Advisor.

 - We may not help you if you:

 - Refuse to work with us

 We hope that by completing the actions in your Personalised Housing Plan and with our support we will help relieve your homelessness.
-We will try and help you secure a six month assured short hold tenancy in the private rented sector.
+We will try to help you secure a six-month assured short hold tenancy in the private rented sector.